 Opportunities extend beyond school such as annual music tours (2012 Cuba, 2013 Salzburg, 2014 Belgium, 2015 Italy, 2016 Belgium), collaborations ranging from Chichester University to The Drifters and Foreigner UK concert tours, and theatre excursions for each year group (London, Glyndebourne, Bournemouth).
 There really is something to appeal to everyone and we are always delighted to welcome new pupils to come and get involved.

-Find out more and listen to some of our talented musicians performing at a recent concert – Musician Case Studies
+Find out more about some of our recent soloists at this year’s Gala Concert, a highlight of the musical calendar – Musician Case Studies

 Drama is different.
 You don’t sit at a desk and you do a lot of talking and moving around.
 It is the lesson where imagination is the key element, along with the confidence to share ideas and physically to show your work in front of others.
 We aim to develop these aptitudes, along with understanding of how plays are made and performed.
 The practical design skills of costume, set design, lighting and sound are part of the drama experience: as well as acting, these are skills to be taken for the examination years.
 Drama changes your way of thinking, so that you are able to approach tasks with immediacy and energy.